benmccormick/benmccormick.github.io/pages/posts/digging-into-react-choosing-component-styles.md

 - [The React documentation](https://facebook.github.io/react/docs/reusable-components.html#es6-classes) is the best place to look at the benefits and tradeoffs of the different component styles
 - [James Nelson wrote a similar guide last year](http://jamesknelson.com/should-i-use-react-createclass-es6-classes-or-stateless-functional-components/) focused on the decision tree of what style to use for a component.
 He dismisses the createClass style completely and has a similar but slightly different set of questions to ask.
 - [This github thread](https://github.com/facebook/react/issues/5677) makes the important distinction that functional components are not yet optimized in any special way, though they may be in the future.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my post on [reusable code patterns](http://benmccormick.org/2016/01/08/reusable-code-patterns/).

 [^1]: Technically you can also use an ES5 class based style, but I’m going to ignore that.
 It is not a common idiom for React programs as far as I can tell.